Bangladesh tribunal tells investigators to finish probe against ousted premier Hasina by next month

 The decision came after prosecutors sought more time for the investigation.

+Mohammed Tajul Islam, chief prosecutor of the tribunal, told the judges during Monday's hearing that they were working in line with an extradition treaty signed earlier with India to make Hasina's return possible.

 Hasina has been living in exile in India since Aug.
 5 when she fled the country amid the student-led protests.
-The Dhaka-based International Crimes Tribunal on Oct.
-17 issued arrest warrants for Hasina and 45 others including former Cabinet ministers, advisors and military and civil officials.
+The Dhaka-based tribunal on Oct.
+17 issued arrest warrants for Hasina and 45 others, including former Cabinet ministers, advisers and military and civil officials.
 The country is now being run by an interim government headed by Nobel Peace laureate Muhammad Yunus.

-At least 13 people, including a former law minister and a businessman who was Hasina’s private-sector advisor, appeared before the tribunal on Monday, said B.M.
+At least 13 people, including a former law minister and a businessman who was Hasina’s private-sector adviser, appeared before the tribunal on Monday, said B.M.
 Sultan Mahmud, a prosecutor at the tribunal.
 One former Cabinet minister was not brought to the tribunal as he was in custody for police interrogation in a separate case.
-Another six people will appear on Wednesday, tribunal officials said.
+A further six people will appear on Wednesday, tribunal officials said.
 At least 20 suspects have been arrested in the case.

 The tribunal will also seek updates from police on their progress in arresting the other suspects, including Hasina.